TITLE Coordinator of User Support

 15. Contributes to the overall success of the Computer Services Department by performing all other duties and responsibilities as assigned by the Chief Information Officer.

-The Coordinator of User Support is supervised by the Chief Information Officer and supervises the User Support staff.
+The Coordinator of User Support is supervised by the Director of Computer Services and supervises the User Support staff.

 OFFICE OF HUMAN RESOURCES

 REVISED MARCH 2013

 Level 10 - 1970 Points: A combination of education and experience equivalent to a Level 10 as indicated by the Equivalencies Chart, when permitted by the Minimum Acceptable Qualifications.

 Factor 2: Supervisory Responsibility